NeoktaLabs/ppopgi-project/docs/09-indexer.md

 ## Handling indexer lag and reorgs

 - Indexer data is eventually consistent
+- Reorgs may temporarily surface stale data
-- Never gate user actions on indexer state
+- User actions must never depend on indexer state

+The frontend should allow:
+- manual refresh
-- Always allow manual on-chain verification
+- on-chain verification
+- graceful fallback to RPC

+---

+## Testing & correctness expectations

+The indexer is not part of the protocol’s security boundary.

+- Bugs in the indexer **cannot cause fund loss**
+- Incorrect indexer data must never enable or block transactions
+- Smart contract invariants are enforced on-chain and tested independently

+Indexer correctness is a UX concern, not a safety assumption.

 ---